 Splitting a philodendron has numerous benefits beyond just creating more plants.
 Firstly, it prevents the plant from becoming root-bound, which can cause health problems such as stunted growth or even death.

-Secondly, splitting allows for better air circulation around the roots which can also improve the overall health of your plant.
+Splitting allows for better air circulation around the roots which can also improve the overall health of your plant.
 Additionally, it gives you the opportunity to propagate new plants from an existing one without having to purchase additional ones from a nursery.

 A Word Of Caution